Akmani Legian – Modern, comfortable, compact, and in the heart of the action.

 - Room Service: Available 24/7.

-- Room Types: Classic Rooms • Grand Deluxe Rooms • Grand Deluxe Poolside/Access • Suites
+- Room Types: Classic Room • Grand Deluxe Room • Grand Deluxe Poolside/Access • Suite • List of all Rooms

 - Best Room: Suites are considerably nicer, more spacious, and have better furnishings; those on the upper floors are farther from the pool and therefore, quieter.